iandow/call-for-service/docs/src/config.md

 CFS Analytics installed) and click "Site Configuration".
 You will also have to add agency information under "Agencies".

+If you have not already configured an admin user, do so with this command:

+    `/vagrant/cfs/manage.py createsuperuser`

 ![admin page showing site configuration](config.png)

 ![First half of site configuration](config1.png)